 Build houses for 5 village families in Sri Lanka

 Tarana Foundation plans to build 5 houses in the North Central / Eastern Provinces to support 5 low-income families who are challenged without a proper source of income, and are unable to build a house of their own due to financial and other constraints they are faced with.
-This will help to fulfil a long uncherished dream of those families of having a a house they can call their own and also, protection from getting wet during the rainy season
+This will help to fulfill a long uncherished dream of those families of having a house they can call their own and also, protection from getting wet during the rainy season

 People in some rural areas in Sri Lanka are considerably poor and have very limited levels of affordability, economy being driven by agriculture and small-scale industries.
 Unlike in the traditional communities where collective labor of the village was available to build the houses, it was no more the case with the emergence of government-employed, state-dependent, nuclear-family based new communities.
 Government failed to provide as expected and the housing short-fall began to increase.